Cubic Boron Nitride (CBN) Grinding Wheels for High Speed Grinders

 Coarse: B181 grain.
 Use only for re-shaping tools.
 Fast material removal.
 Coarsest finish - though still finer than many standard grinding wheels will produce!
 Leaves a ground surface similar to that obtained if grinding with a 100 grit conventional abrasive.

-Wheel Grit Size & Application: B181 Tool reshaping only
+Wheel Grit Size & Application: B46 Fine Hand Tool Sharpening & Turning Tool Honing

 Producers of grinding wheels and special tooling using CBN abrasives to give youir tools the finish they deserve in the shortest time possible.